-To get an aerial view of the beautiful city, head up to the Table Mountain cableway to get to the top.
-However, if you’re in a position to hike, enjoy the many hiking trails, with the most famous one being Lion’s Head Peak.
+Head up to the Table Mountain cableway to get an aerial view of the beautiful city to get to the top.
+However, if you can hike, enjoy the many hiking trails, the most famous being Lion’s Head Peak.

 If you’d rather spend your day at some gorgeous beaches, there are many in Cape Town.
 The city has ten international Blue Flag beaches, including Bikini Beach and Clifton.
 Paired with the warm waters, it is perfect for spending your evening watching the sunsets.